-Crossrail, together with Network Rail and Transport for London (TfL), are working on Manor Park station to prepare for the start of the Elizabeth line services.
+Crossrail, Network Rail and Transport for London (TfL) have worked together at Manor Park station to prepare for the start of Elizabeth line services.

 CONNECTING MANOR PARK TO THE ELIZABETH LINE

 - An improved ticket hall with new ticket gates

 - New customer information screens and signage

 - Accessible by three new lifts

 - Step-free from platform to street

 - Improvements to the area around the station in partnership with London Borough of Newham